ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 #### Logic Expressions

 The search conditions of the `find` utility are [**Boolean expressions**](https://en.wikipedia.org/wiki/Boolean_expression).
 A Boolean expression is a programming language statement.
-Its calculation gives one of two possible results: "true" or "false".
+It produces a Boolean value when evaluated.
+This value equals either "true" or "false".

-The `find` conditions are statements of the utility's built-in interpreter.
-If the condition is met for a found object, its result equals "true".
-Otherwise, the condition result is "false".
-If there are several conditions, they are combined into a compound Boolean expression.
+The `find` condition is a statement of the utility's language.
+It produces the "true" value if the found object meets its requirement.
+Otherwise, the condition produces "false".
+If there are several conditions in the `find` call, they make a single compound Boolean expression.

-We met Boolean algebra already when we have considered the binary numeral system.
+When we have considered the binary numeral system, we already met Boolean algebra.
 This section of mathematics studies [**logical operators**](https://en.wikipedia.org/wiki/Logical_connective).
-They are different from the usual arithmetic operations: addition, subtraction, multiplication, and division.
+They differ from the arithmetic operations: addition, subtraction, multiplication, and division.

-The result of calculating a Boolean expression can be two values only.
-Therefore, arithmetic operations on such an expression are trivial and yield nothing.
-If we apply logical operators instead, we get conditions with strict rules for calculations.
-This way, we write a search condition for a file with a given name and path for the `find` utility.
-The combination of such conditions with actions provides a program with complex behavior.
+You can apply a logical operator to Boolean values or expressions.
+Using an arithmetic operation does not make sense in this case.
+Addition or subtraction is trivial for Boolean values.
+It yields nothing.
+When you apply a logical operator, you get a condition with strict evaluation rules.
+This way, you wrote search conditions for the `find` utility.
+When you combine several conditions, you get a program with complex behavior.

 An **operand** is an object of a logical operator.
-An operand can be an expression or a single value.
+Boolean values and expressions can be operands.

-For simplicity, let's consider Boolean expressions using an example not related to the `find` utility.
-Imagine that we are programming a robot for a warehouse.
-Its job is to move boxes from point A to point B. To do this, we would write the following straightforward algorithm for the robot:
+Let's consider Boolean expressions using an example.
+The example is not related to the `find` utility or Bash for simplicity.
+Imagine that you are programming a robot for a warehouse.
+Its job is to move boxes from point A to point B. You can write the following straightforward algorithm for the robot:

 1. Move to point A.